 Water well drillers must record all completion methods and information for each well, and file a completed well report (TDLR Form #001WWD) with the Texas Department of Licensing and Regulation.
 The well report may be filed with TDLR online, and a hard copy of the well report shall be filed with the District.
-In addition, water well drillers shall complete and submit a Driller's Completion Form as provided by the District.
+Within sixty (60) days of completion of the well, water well drillers shall complete and submit a Driller's Completion Form as provided by the District.
 Domestic, industrial, injection, and irrigation wells must be completed in accordance with the following specifications and in compliance, as applicable, with local county and city ordinances, rules, regulations and policies: [Amended June 12, 2012] [Amended July 2, 2019]

-- 1. Wells shall be constructed to meet standards as set forth in Title 16, Part 4, Chapter 76 Subchapter C, Rule Sec.
+- Wells shall be constructed to meet standards as set forth in Title 16, Part 4, Chapter 76 Subchapter C, Rule Sec.
 76.1000 of the Texas Administrative Code.
 [See: Rules 12.2(7) and 12.3(8)] [Amended June 12, 2012] - 2.
 Compliance with Rule 12.3(1) must be documented by the permit application for the well, and from the well log that is submitted to the District and the Texas Department of Licensing and Regulation at the time of the completion of the well.
 [Amended June 12, 2012] - 3.
-All wells, except when a steel or polyvinyl chloride (PVC) sleeve, described in Rule 12.4.5(b)
+All wells, except when a steel or polyvinyl chloride (PVC) sleeve, described in Rule 12.4.5(b) is used, shall have a concrete slab or sealing block above the cement slurry and around the well at the ground surface.
+[Amended July 2, 2019] - 4 .
+The slab or block shall extend at least two (2) feet from the well in all directions and have a minimum thickness of four inches and shall be separated from the well casing by a plastic or mastic coating or sleeve to prevent bonding of the slab to the casing. - 5.
+The surface of the slab shall be sloped to drain away from the well.
+In all wells: